john-light/RSKIPs/IPs/RSKIP-X.md

-** This document is a draft pre-RSKIP for consideration in the next RSK hard fork **
+** This document is a draft RSKIP for consideration in the next RSK hard fork **

 | RSKIP         | X                                |
 | :------------ |:---------------------------------|